robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 A.  From the Infineon OSTS landing page navigate to **CIRRENT™ Cloud ID** and use the hamburger menu to navigate to Binding, or use this link – https://osts.infineon.com/cloud-id/binding/

-B. Ensure you’re on the **Binding** tab.

-C. Find the batch of devices you bound in Step 2, and click on the edit button in that row.
+B. Find the batch of devices you bound in Step 2, and click on the edit button in that row.

 	.. image:: ../img/qsgc/image6.png

-D.  This will activate the **API Endpoint** editor for that batch of devices.
+C.  This will activate the **API Endpoint** editor for that batch of devices.
 Simply select the API endpoint you created in the previous section.

 	.. image:: ../img/qsgc/image7.png

-E. Next, you need to trigger the provisioning step.
+D. Next, you need to trigger the provisioning step.
 Click the **Provisioning** button, and click **Provision Now**.

 	.. image:: ../img/qsgc/image8.png

-F.  Verify that the **# of Provisioned Devices** in that row now matches the **# of Bound Devices**.
+E.  Verify that the **# of Provisioned Devices** in that row now matches the **# of Bound Devices**.

 You’re all done now – you’ve just provisioned devices into your Product Cloud.
 You should now also be able to view the device certificates when you log into your Product Cloud.